MicroEJ/docs/Tutorials/gettingstarted/Step05.rst

 Class Selector
 --------------

--  Just like a class on CSS, it associates to every element that is from the same class
+-  Just like a class in CSS, it associates to every element that is from the same class.
 -  Define a class for the button as follows:

    .. code:: java

     private static final int BUTTON = 600;

-- Bind the class ``BUTTON`` to the button widget.
+- Bind the class ``BUTTON`` to the button widget:

    .. code:: java